borosabel/visual_analytics_2022/README.md

 | K12227403        | Angelika      | Vižintin         |angelika.vizintin@gmail.com  |[25%]         |
 | K12107459        | Andeol        | Albitre          |albitrec@protonmail.com  |[25%]         |
 | K11944603        | Abel      | Boros          |boros.abel99@gmail.com  |[25%]         |

+### Goal of the Project

+The objective of this project is to navigate the stages of Data Analysis by sourcing data that aligns with our interests, specifically relating to Covid-19, ensuring it is comprehensive and intricate enough to meet our requirements.
+We will undertake the essential data cleaning steps, followed by the application of visualization best practices and principles outlined in our lectures.
+The aim is to effectively communicate our findings to the audience, either supporting or refuting our initial hypotheses.

+Below you will be able to see o

 ### Dataset